YuLab-SMU/yulab-smu.github.io/content/contribution-tree-data.md

 </td>
 <td style="border:none;">

-Expand the series of tools related to tree data integration and visualization to apply to other tree-like structures (e.g., hierarchical clustering and classification/regression trees).
-Implemented the [ggtreeDendro](https://www.bioconductor.org/packages/ggtreeDendro) package to support general hierarchical structures and the [ecluster](https://github.com/YuLab-SMU/ecluster) package (work in progress) to support various omics data structures provided in the Bioconductor project.
-This allows the related data at the feature or sample level to be interpreted and integrated according to their hierarchical relationships.
+Broaden the scope of tools pertaining to tree data integration and visualization to encompass other tree-like structures, such as hierarchical clustering and classification/regression trees.
+We have developed the [ggtreeDendro](https://www.bioconductor.org/packages/ggtreeDendro) package to accommodate general hierarchical structures and are currently working on the [ecluster](https://github.com/YuLab-SMU/ecluster) package to support various omics data structures available in the Bioconductor project.
+These advancements enable the interpretation and integration of related data at the feature or sample level based on their hierarchical relationships.

 </td>
 </tr>